 Bristol Waste Reuse and Recycling Centres

-Our reuse and recycling centres will continue to stay open but have strict social distancing measures in place to ensure the safety of our staff and the public.
+Our reuse and recycling centres will continue to stay open during lockdown.
+However, we have strict social distancing measures in place to ensure the safety of our staff and the public.

 Visiting Bristol's Reuse and Recycling Centres

-Only cars, small vans, campervans (with fixed seats in the back) and Blue Badge holders are currently allowed access to the Recycling Centres, in line with odd and even days.
-This is to allow for social distancing and reduce queue times.
+Only cars, small vans, campervans (with fixed seats in the back) and Blue Badge holders are currently allowed access to the Recycling Centres.
+Any visits must be in line with odd and even number plate system.
+This is to allow for social distancing and to help reduce queue times.
 These restrictions also apply to hire vehicles.
 Small vans continue to require a permit.